HIPAA Gap Analysis

 -

-Unprioritized findings:Long issue lists without risk ranking, which leads to stalled execution
+Unprioritized findings:Long issue lists without risk ranking, leading to stalled execution

 -